Have you ever wondered what it’s like to see San Diego sea lions up close and personal?

 Sea lions possess external ear flaps, while seals lack visible external ears, without small openings present.

-Moreover, sea lions are generally more social and gregarious animals, often forming large colonies and engaging in vocal communication, whereas seals tend to be more solitary in nature.
+Moreover, sea lions are generally more social and gregarious animals, often forming large colonies and engaging in vocal communication, whereas seals tend to be more solitary.

 These variations in physical traits and behavior contribute to the differentiation between sea lions and seals.